thirdweb-dev/go-sdk/docs/marketplace_encoder.md

 ## Marketplace Encoder

-The marketplace encoder class is used to get the unsigned transaction data for marketplace contract contract calls that can be signed at a later time after generation\.
+The marketplace encoder class is used to get the unsigned transaction data for marketplace contract contract calls that can be signed at a later time after generation.

 It can be accessed from the SDK through the \`Encoder\` namespace of the marketplace contract: